National Conference chief Farooq Abdullah summoned by ED in money-laundering case

 Abdullah was the president of the Jammu and Kashmir cricket body between 2001 and 2011.

-Abdullah’s party said that the agency’s summon was “nothing new”.
+Abdullah’s party said that the agency’s summons was “nothing new”.

 “This is common for all Opposition parties in India,” the National Conference tweeted.
 “He has continued to maintain his innocence in the matter and has cooperated with the investigative agencies and will do so in this case as well.”